 Serato DJ Tutorial For Beginners

-Before we can start DJing we need to ensure our music is loaded into Serato correctly and that we have analysed it for the best results.
-We will break down the various ways to import your music into Serato DJ.
+Before we can start DJing, we need to ensure our music is loaded into Serato correctly and that we have analysed it for the best results.
+Below, we will break down the various ways to import your music into Serato DJ.

 Serato DJ Crates